 - You can nip writer’s block in the bud by getting in the habit of writing every day.
 750words.com is a great way to start this.
 If you make writing a part of your daily life, you can train yourself to write more easily, even when you’re “not feeling it.”

 - Take a walk.
 Some of the greatest writers took walks.
 Some of the greatest scientists have found there is a connection between physical activity and creativity.
 Let yourself take a 10 or 15-minute break for a quick walk, then revisit your blank page.
 If you’re not into walking, try some yoga or even just stretching.

-- If you are using a word processor, try the ‘Focus’ view or even try a new word processor that eliminates distractions (such as Ommwriter) and makes the page the full screen with no other visible windows.
+- If you are using a word processor, try the ‘Focus’ view.
 If you can’t Facebook or Google or whatever, you will get more done.